Mohammad0336/Optimal_PizzaChain_Location/README.md

 # Ideal_Location
-Finding Ideal Neighbourhood for Good guys pizzah to create their next Pizzeria
+Finding Ideal Neighbourhood in Toronto Ontario, for Good guys pizzah to create their next Pizzeria chain

 ## Data Collection
 Collecting Data from various datasets that contains information on Toronto's Neighbourhoods